carlow78/nerospizza/README.md

 ### **To fork the repository on GitHub**

-A Fork is a new repository for sharing and colaborating with others without impacting the original.
+A Fork is a new repository for sharing and collaborating with others without impacting the original.

 1. Log in to **GitHub** and locate the repository you wish to Fork.